 For what it is worth, I find the faith-based position both provocative and persuasive.
 Through Jesus Christ, we simply do not see in Scripture a God who is unwilling to liberate mankind from any form of oppression.
-But this only makes the task at hand more difficult — and also explains Johnson’s dilemma: If Jesus’ work on the Cross is so complete as to eliminate the possibility of human suffering, then God cannot use suffering and hardship to achieve a higher good, no matter how advantageous it might be.
+But this only makes the task at hand more difficult: If Jesus’ work on the Cross is so complete as to eliminate the possibility of human suffering, then God cannot use suffering and hardship to achieve a higher good, no matter how advantageous it might be.
 If He did, he would technically be allowing His children to come under the very judgment he has forgiven them of.
 He would be adding a “not quite” to Jesus’ declaration on the Cross, “It is finished.”

 What is the Answer?

 So what then is the answer?
-It is found by returning to our story of the woman with cancer who refused prayer, and by asking a simple question: If the woman had persisted in her refusal to be prayed for, would God be obligated to heal here anyway?
+I believe it is found by returning to our story of the woman with cancer who refused prayer, and by asking a simple question: If the woman had persisted in her refusal to be prayed for, would God be obligated to heal here anyway?